rusty-bob/MegaIdler/README.md

 **Battling**:
 Battles Enemies at a given location.
 The bot ensures that the character always carries enough Food to the fights and will start crafting if necessary.

+**Dungeon**:
+Indefinetely joins a given Expedition.
+The bot travels to the desired target location if the character is not there yet.

 ## Configuration
 The bot requires 2 configuration files:
 - `auth.toml`; authentication details for IdleMMO and MegaIdler.
 Edit the example file that comes with downloading the bot.